- See also Chronological List of Works.

 - 19 June/1 July – He returns to Maydanovo.

-- 5 March/17 March – He conducts the Saint Petersburg Première of the Suite No. 2.
+- 5 March/17 March – He conducts a Philharmonic Society concert in Saint Petersburg.

 - May – He completes the opera The Enchantress.

 - 21 May/2 June–28 May/9 June – He travels on a steam-boat down the River Volga from Nizhny Novgorod to Baku.

 - June – He stays with his brother Anatoly in Tiflis, where he arranges and orchestrates music by Mozart to form his Suite No. 4.